chaitanya0403/PBD_Project_2016/README.md

 Query III: Number of Twitter accounts created according to month & year from Dataset I.

-Query IV: Top ten liked tweets with like count for Dataset II.
+Query IV:Top 10 Verified Accounts with Highest Follower Count in Dataset I.

 Query V: List of all the Languages that were used to tweet and its count on Dataset - II.

 Query VI: Percentage of Tweets with External Links in Tweet Status for Dataset II.

-Query VII: Number of Colleges in each state for Dataset III.
+Query VII:Top ten liked tweets with like count for Dataset II.

-Query VIII: Ratio of Accreditation Types of all Colleges in Dataset III.
+Query VIII:Number of Colleges in each state for Dataset III.

-Query IX: Top 10 Verified Accounts with Highest Follower Count in Dataset I.
+Query IX:Ratio of Accreditation Types of all Colleges in Dataset III.

 Team Members: